dEYAN Vidyaratha Kissoon

 I have an active interest in promoting gender justice, child protection and equality for lesbian, gay, bisexual and transgendered (LGBT) persons.
 I do this through education and advocacy, using a human rights framework.

-The educational and advocacy activities include facilitation of group interactions and training using participatory methods .
+The educational and advocacy activities include writing, researching and documentation, facilitation of group interactions and training using participatory methods .
 I have consolidated my experiences in facilitation in article "Facilitation Thoughts' (http://churchroadman.blogspot.com/p/facilitation-thoughts.html)

 I also work in the application of Information and Communications Technology for Development (ICT4D).
 I have skills in building systems requirements and web-based content management applications.
 Details are available here.

 Client : Amerindian Peoples' Association